 According to a Reddit AMA (Ask me Anything) that Holz participated in, he is an avid football fan and traveler.
 Among other places, his travels include Nepal, Bhutan, Australia, New Zealand, Tanzania, Canada, USA, Austria, Hong Kong, Portugal, Switzerland.
 In terms of poker, he’s played in Malta, Lebanon, Austria, USA, Macau, Spain, Germany, Czech Republic, Monte Carlo, Australia, Montenegro, Bahamas, England, Cyprus, and more.

 Holz is quite the opposite of the stereotypical poker player.
 Although he isn’t a vegan, he lives an incredibly healthy lifestyle, rarely drinking beer or partying.
 He doesn’t even drive a car.
 His fascination with Elon Musk is self-proclaimed, and he posts a lot on Twitter about the philosophy and self-development books that he reads, including how he practices yoga and employs the Wim Hof breathing and body control techniques.
 Perhaps most uncharacteristic in the poker world, Holz has a “no porn” bet for the rest of his life, meaning that he does not and never will watch porn.
 He feels that abstaining from this type of content enables him to have better relationships with women.

 He enjoys playing video games from the 90s like Age of Empire 2 and Mario Kart 64, as well as more recent games like Overwatch and PUBG (Player Unknown’s BattleGround).

 — Fedor Holz (@CrownUpGuy) July 14, 2018

-Holz uses a Twitch stream, where he plays under the name CrownUpGuy, to raise money for nonprofits such as Evidence Action and Against Malaria Foundation.
+Holz occasionally streams on Twitch, where he uses the name CrownUpGuy, to raise money for nonprofits such as Evidence Action and Against Malaria Foundation.

 – Fedor Holz on Social Media –